leagleton/api/README.md

 ## Removing the Windows service

 1. Follow the steps above to stop the Windows service. **This step is important!
-See Troubleshooting Guide if you ommitted it.**
+See Troubleshooting Guide if you omitted it.**
 2. In an **elevated** command prompt, `cd` to your `winman-rest-api` directory and enter the following command:
     ```BASH
     node winman-rest --delete